Quiz yourself

 Writer’s block rarely appears out of nowhere.
 In most cases, it’s the result of a few concrete breakdowns stacking on top of each other, often unnoticed until progress slows to a crawl.
 Below are the most common causes, all of which map directly to the patterns in the checklist above.

-Unclear goals
+Unclear narrative goals

 When a protagonist isn’t actively pursuing something specific, the story has no direction.
 Scenes drift, stakes feel abstract, and writing becomes guesswork instead of cause and effect.
 This often shows up as “my scenes don’t make a plot” or “my protagonist doesn’t pursue a clear goal.”

-Weak or passive opposition
+Weak, passive opposition

-A story needs resistance.
-If the antagonist exists only to be “bad,” or if no force is actively pushing back, the plot stalls.
 Writers often feel this as a sagging middle or a sense that nothing is really happening, even though scenes keep getting written.

-Perfectionism loops
+Perfectionism

 Avoidance disguised as preparation

-Lack of momentum systems
+Lack of momentum in your routine

 Idea overload